 Private tour of Charleston Farmhouse and gardens, with a special lecture on Jewish Bloomsbury;

-Private tour of Farleys House & Gallery, former home of Lee Miller, taking in their Dorothy Bohm exhibition, plus an exclusive in conversation between Monica Bohm-Duchem and a member of Miller’s family;
+Exclusive private tour of Farleys House & Gallery, former home of Lee Miller.
+Plus a guided of their Dorothy Bohm exhibition led by Monica, and a chance to meet a member of Miller’s family;

 Coach travel from Chichester to Charleston to Farleys to Lewes.
 (Please note that this tour starts in Chichester, so if you live elsewhere we recommend travelling to Chichester train station.
 The tour ends at Lewes train station.
 (RE: tickets – buying an open return from London to Chichester might be cheaper than two singles and will cover your trip home from Lewes);